AntonioRecaldeRusso/s3-url-parser/README.md

 ### S3 URL PARSER
-When you configure your bucket as a static website, the website is available at the AWS Region-specific website endpoint of the bucket.
-Website endpoints are different from the endpoints where you send REST API requests.

 This library helps you extract the following information from S3 urls of any format:
 - bucket name
 - region